Archives/IR Joint Mission Statement

 The Institutional Repository, e-Publications@Marquette, and the Marquette University Archives (University Archives) work in close collaboration to ensure the discoverability, accessibility, and preservation of university materials into the future.
 The goal of this document is to educate those interested in making submissions to these areas, and to highlight the characteristics of these information centers.

-The University Archives and the Institutional Repository are both located in the Raynor Memorial Libraries and have complimentary (but not identical) purposes.
+The University Archives and the Institutional Repository are both located in the Raynor Library and have complimentary (but not identical) purposes.
 The purpose of e-Publications@Marquette is to promote discoverability of a variety of Marquette-produced materials.
 The purpose of the Marquette University Archives is to collect, provide access to, and secure the long-term preservation of Marquette materials of enduring value.
 Both e-Publications@Marquette and the University Archives collect materials in a variety of formats.
 Both areas collect material, and both areas are selective in their collecting, based on criteria that are outlined in this document.
 While there are areas where the missions of these two areas overlap, e-Publications@Marquette and the University Archives actively collaborate to identify appropriate material for each area, and to uphold proper workflow for materials in each unit.

 In this document, the following sections describe each unit’s approach to the area of interest: